eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 ## Tuesday, third quarter - Day 37 at the Omphalos

-Lana has woken up late today and is rushing to the Omphalos, she has also taken all the shortcuts that she knows of, she needs to walk through that piss smelling narrow alley that she always avoids, but she is running late today.
-As she walks through a man blocks her path, he looks gloomy and dangerous, he could be an **Ichorite**; she can confirm that he is dangerous as he points his ritual dagger towards her.
+Lana has woken up late today and is rushing to the Omphalos, she has also taken all the shortcuts that she knows of, she needs to go through that piss smelling narrow alley that she always avoids, but she is running late today.
+As she goes through a man blocks her path, he looks gloomy and dangerous, he could be an **Ichorite**; she can confirm that he is dangerous as he points his ritual dagger towards her.